Embird Embroidery Software

 Complete Sfumato Stitch design made with masks

-Let's digitize below image in Sfumato Stitch.
+Let's digitize the image below using Sfumato Stitch .

 The mask feature allows us to achieve two goals:

-2. Eliminate background if we want to.
+2. Eliminate the background if we want to.

 Sfumato Stitch - Original raster image with white background

-Original image with white background
+Original image with a white background

 Sfumato Stitch - Design with stitches in 5 gray tones and with background filled with stitches